-Tips To Launch Your Official Account
+Tips to launch your Official Account

-Use a QR Code
+Use a QR code

 QR codes are great at driving traffic, even in offline channels.
 This is especially true with a Mainland China citizen who uses QR codes for many things like grocery payments, discovering more product information, and even booking transportation services.
-There are a lot of applications for QR codes, and one of the most popular ways is generating organic traffic for official accounts.

 You can stick your QR code on basically anything in your marketing strategies, such as social media networks, brochures, and even product packaging.
 You can also assign a QR code to your promotional campaigns and discount events.

-Create Quality Content for the Chinese Audience
+Create quality content for the Chinese audience

 While there are no absolute measures of quality, there are several things that you can do to create engaging content for your followers: